Trow-Registry/trow/README.md

 Note that Trow is currently alpha and you can expect to find rough edges.

+## Tests

+There is a reasonably large test suite that can be run with `cargo run test`, assuming you have rust and cargo installed.
+The suite expects to find the server at `trow.test:8443`, so you may want to set up the following mapping in `/etc/hosts`:

+127.0.0.1	trow.test
+...

 ## Docs

 Work has started on a [User Guide](docs/USER_GUIDE.md).
 Currently this explains